 Two of our churches - St Andrew's Heckington and St Michael's Swaton, are listed in Simon Jenkins book 'England's Thousand Best Churches', though everyone of our churches is a real gem that deserves to be visited.
 Although mostly built in the 14th Century they are still very much alive in the 21st and offer a warm welcome to anyone looking for a church to call their spiritual home.

-Our Rector is Rev Capt Chris Harrington, who was licensed on 27th March 2012 and lives at The Rectory in Heckington with his wife Julia.
-Chris is a Church Army officer (Capt Chris) who trained in Sheffield and then served as the Associate Minister for six years in Spalding & Deeping St Nicholas in the Lincolnshire Fens.
-Ordained in 2008 he trained as Assistant Curate for almost four years as Assistant Curate in the Middle Rasen and Barkwith Groups of Parishes and has an MA in pastoral theology.
+Our Rector is Rev Captain Chris Harrington, was licensed on 27th March 2012 and lives at The Rectory in Heckington with his wife Julia.
+Chris is a Church Army officer (Capt Chris) who trained in Sheffield for three years and then served as the Associate Minister for six years in Spalding & Deeping St Nicholas in the Lincolnshire Fens.
+Ordained in 2008 he trained as Assistant Curate for almost four years in the Middle Rasen and Barkwith Groups of Parishes and has an MA in pastoral theology.
 His working background before ministry was in engineering and the music industry.
-He is a commissioned member of the new Church Army Mission Community and brings a wealth of experience of a variety of church traditions.
+He is a commissioned member of the Church Army Mission Community and brings a wealth of experience of a variety of church traditions.
 He has a heart for people and passion for mission and in September 2018 he went on an inspirational pilgrimage to Israel. (see photo below of Chris on the Mount of Olives).

 Last year Chris was the subject of a good news story in The Sun newspaper (9th Oct 2020) who thought he might be the shortest vicar in the Church of England.
 To read the story "Oh ye of Little Faith" and watch the video, Google 'Rev Chris Harrington'.
 It might just brighten your day.